Etheriass/QuadraticSieve/README.md

 - **Large-Prime Variation:** Accept larger prime factors in the factor base to improve the chances of finding relations.
 - **Multiple-polynomial variant (MPQS):** Use multiple polynomials to increase the number of relations found.

+Lastly, this project use `__uint128_t` type to handle large integers as it is available in GCC and Clang compilers.
+To handle even larger integers, consider using libraries like GMP or Boost.Multiprecision.

 ## Contact

 If you encounter any errors or have suggestions for improvement, feel free to contact me.
 Contributions and feedback are always welcome!